 Members are organized under 12 chapter offices, determined by geography.
 Because Chicago is the nearest chapter office to Minnesota, any Minnesota-based members of the Recording Academy report up through the Chicago chapter.

 Recorded works are nominated by the voting members.
 To be eligible for this year's Grammy Awards nominations, works had to have been released between Oct.
-1, 2013, and Sept.
-30, 2014.
+1, 2014, and Sept.
+30, 2015.
 They also have to have been recorded within the past five years (the exception to the five-year rule is in the Best Historical Album Category).
-This year, a total of 20,000 eligible works were entered.

 The Long Weekend